FAQs

 I planned to give birth at Ashland in a few months, what should I do?

-We plan for this transition to take place in late spring.
+We plan for this transition to take place in the spring.
 We anticipate that services will operate normally until then.
 Alternatively, you and your physician or provider can choose to deliver at Rogue Regional or another facility.
 Please consult your physician or other provider of birthing services to discuss your birth plan.

 Do your other hospitals have more capacity for births?